In the Middle Ages, French families took on surnames with increasing frequency. St'george appeared at that time in the province of

 Most surnames have experienced slight spelling changes.
 A son may not chose to spell his name the same way that his father did.
 Many were errors, many deliberate.
 During the early development of the French language, a person usually gave his version, phonetically, to a scribe, a priest, or a recorder.
 Prefixes or suffixes varied.
 They were optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, there a many spelling variations

 of the name St'george, including Saint-Georges, Saint-George, de Saint-George, du Saint-George and many more.

-Another 24 words (2 lines of text) are included under the topic Early St'george Notables in all our PDF Extended History products and printed products wherever possible.
+Sir Richard...
+Another 47 words (3 lines of text) are included under the topic Early St'george Notables in all our PDF Extended History products and printed products wherever possible.